 The ability to read and analyze tracks at the nibble level was generously donated by Gerard Putter from his Virtual ][ project: http://www.virtualii.com This makes it possible to archive some lightly copy-protected disks and put them in .nib format, removing the need to run the likes of SST to generate the image.

 The Pascal entry point serial communications code was contributed by Joseph Oswald.
-It was originally used to support the IIgs at 19,200 baud, but is now being used to support the Laser 128's serial port (and anything else that can communicate using Pascal entry points in slot 2).
+It supports anything that can communicate using Pascal entry points in slot 2.

-The code to interface directly with the IIgs' Serial Communications Controller chip was borrowed partially from the "Warp Six BBS" code: http://www.apple2.org.za/gswv/a2zine/Utils/Z8530_SCCsamples_info.txt.
+The code to interface directly with the IIgs' Serial Communications Controller chip was borrowed in part from the "Warp Six BBS" code: http://www.apple2.org.za/gswv/a2zine/Utils/Z8530_SCCsamples_info.txt.
 Note that the current code is not nearly as nice to the system as the BBS code is.
 It will break AppleTalk if it's running.

 The ProDOS disk formatting code was lifted from the Hyper-FORMAT utility, which was in public domain circulation in the mid '80s-'90s.
 I had to enhance it to be able to format large media and to get rid of a few bugs based on 140k diskette assumptions.
 Hyper-FORMAT was originally written by Jerry Hewett and enhanced by Gary Desrochers.
 Their licensing terms dictated that they be credited for their work.
 Their original notice remains in the source code.